soniamartin17/cascading-mef-ev-managed-charging/README.md

 ### Initializing Python Environment

-Instructions are provided to create a virtual environment created with .venv in Visual Studio code on a Windows PC.
+Instructions are provided to create a virtual environment created with .venv in Visual Studio Code on a Windows PC.

-1) Download Python 3.9 at https://www.python.org/downloads/release/python-390/ or from the Microsoft Store.
+1) Download Python 3.9.13 at https://www.python.org/downloads/release/python-390/ or from the Microsoft Store.
+Note that this code has only been tested on 3.9.13, not 3.9.X.
-2) Download VSCode with build tools at https://code.visualstudio.com/download (works for Windows or Mac)
+2) Download VS Code with build tools at https://code.visualstudio.com/download (works for Windows or Mac)
 3) To create a new virtual environment on VS Code, press View -> Command Palette and search for Python:Create New Environment.
 Click on Venv for the .venv virtual environment.
+4) Install the Python and Jupyter extensions on VS Code.
-4) Download the correct package versions using the commands below:
+5) Download the correct package versions using the command below, inserting the folder path:

-pip install pandas==1.3.1

-pip install scipy==1.6.3

-pip install cvxpy==1.2.1

-pip install matplotlib==3.7

-pip install scikit-learn==1.4.0

-pip install ipykernel

-pip install openpyxl

-pip install mosek
+c:/[folder_path]/cascading-mef-ev-charging/.venv/Scripts.python.exe -m pip install pandas==1.3.1 scipy==1.6.3 cvxpy==1.2.1 matplotlib==3.7 scikit-learn==1.4.0 ipykernel openpyxl mosek

 #### Package Versions

 If creating your own virtual environment, please use these packages to ensure correct dependencies.
 Note: the exact Python and Pandas versions are important for the grid object "pickling".
 After downloading the packages, you should have Numpy version 1.22.4.
-This should be installed automatically with the scikit-learn installation; this is why packages must be installed in the specified order.
+This should be installed automatically with the scikit-learn installation; this is why packages must be installed in the specified order if they are installed sequentially.

-Python 3.9
+Python 3.9.13

 Pandas 1.3.1